 2. This is a very well done study on a tightly controlled group of young persons given a western style, 40% saturated fat diet.
-Blood endotoxins increased 71% over base level.
-Hen the same subjects were given a prudent 20% saturated fat diet, the endotoxins in the blood were reduced 31% fro baseline.
-This demonstrated the effect of diet on barrier function of the colon and its relation to diet.
+Blood endotoxins increased 71% over the base level.
+Hen the same subjects were given a prudent 20% saturated fat diet, the endotoxins in the blood were reduced 31% from baseline.
+This demonstrated the effect of diet on the barrier function of the colon and its relation to diet.

 3. Dysbiosis and diabetes

 4. This article references many disorders with dysbiosis and their dietary management with prebiotics.